garrandall/popular-music-data/tracks/when-i-m-with-you-sheriff.md

 Maybe it's the way you smile
 I come all undone

-Oooh, babe
+Oh, babe
 Lost in love is what
 I feel when I'm with you

-Baby, ooh, I get chills
+Baby, oh I get chills
 When I'm with you, oh
 Oh, baby, my world stands still
 When I'm with you